jdziegielewski/DBL-App-Development-Group-14/README.txt

 	- Go to Biometrics and security > Install unknown apps.
 	- Select the browser (e.g., Chrome or Firefox) you want to download the 	  APK files from.
 	- Toggle Allow app installs ON.

 Then:
 - Download the APK file provided by Group 14.
 You can see a pop-up asking if you want to let your browser save files to your phone's storage.
 Accept this.
 The warnign "This type of file can harm your device." could be seen.
 - Click OK to continue.
 - If your phone's web browser doesn't give you the option to open the file after downloading, then open the file explorer app you installed, and go to  the Downloads folder on your device.
 - Tap the APK file.
 Allow the app any required permissions it asks for.
 Then, at the bottom of the installer window, click INSTALL.
 - You'll see a confirmation the app is installed.
 Now you'll see the app available in your list of installed apps.

 You are now ready to use our App Sleap.
 Enjoy!
 We hope you will not have a problem with waking up ever again.
 Greetings!
 Team 14
-Tessa van Beers, Calin Botoroag?, Jens Coenders, Julian Dzi?gielewski, Mihai-Drago?
-Ungureanu, Arjen van Vastenhoven
+Tessa van Beers, Calin Botoroaga, Jens Coenders, Julian Dziegielewski, Mihai-Dragos Ungureanu, Arjen van Vastenhoven

 Remarks:
 In the implementation of application SLEAP we have used third party for some of a features.